CodeandCoffeeCommunity/.github/profile/README.md

 - Inquire with Steve#2340 on discord or an organizer in-person if interested!

 ### Donate
-We are 100%
--run and look to use all funds toward operating this community and possibly incentivizing future ones.
+We striving to create a resilient community run by it's own members and look to use all funds toward operating this community and possibly incentivizing future ones in other major cities!

 Donate @ https://ko-fi.com/nyccodecoffee